All investor lists > Incubators & Accelerators

 Founders considering an accelerator should absolutely check out our guide exploring if accelerators are actually worth it.

-What are the differences between an incubator and accelerator?
+What are the differences between an incubator and an accelerator?

 Accelerators are more selective, fast-paced, and often include funding.
 Incubators are more foundational, with longer timelines and less pressure to scale immediately.